-Construction of a micro sense of force feedback and vision for micro-objects: development of a haptic device

-Yusei.
-Ishii

-Graduate School of Computer Science and System Engineering Kyushu Institute of Technology 680-4, Iizuka City, Fukuoka, Japan, 820-8502 ishii@mmcs.mse.kyutech.ac.jp

-Eiji.
-Hayashi Department of Mechanical Information Science and Technology Kyushu Institute of Technology 680-4, Iizuka City, Fukuoka, Japan, 820-8502 haya@mmcs.mse.kyutech.ac.jp

-Abstract

-The purpose of this research was to develop a combined sense system that uses both force feedback and visual feedback to determine the shape of the microscopic features of a sample.
+Construction of a micro sense of force feedback and vision for micro-objects: development of a haptic device Yusei Ishii Graduate School of Computer Science and System Engineering Kyushu Institute of Technology 680-4, Iizuka City, Fukuoka, Japan, 820-8502 ishii@mmcs.mse.kyutech.ac.jp Eiji Hayashi Department of Mechanical Information Science and Technology Kyushu Institute of Technology 680-4, Iizuka City, Fukuoka, Japan, 820-8502 haya@mmcs.mse.kyutech.ac.jp Abstract The purpose of this research was to develop a combined sense system that uses both force feedback and visual feedback to determine the shape of the microscopic features of a sample.
 We constructed a haptic device that gives a sense of that force to the operator when touching the sample.
-The experiment was tested for recreating touching force of salmon roe as the samples in a minute of the period time.
+We recreated touch of salmon roe as one of minute samples this time.
 Keywords: force feedback, haptic interface, simulation.

-1. Introduction

-Technologies that can accurately perform minute work are now being sought for medical treatment and in the field of manufacturing semiconductors.
+1. Introduction Technologies that can accurately perform minute work are now being sought for medical treatment and in the field of manufacturing semiconductors.
 Such minute work is improved by using micromanipulators, but their operation is difficult because the operator has no sense of force; he or she relies only on sight through a microscope.
 As a result, a person skilled in the use of this technology is needed for all minute work.
 The efficiency of minute work would be improved if the operator were able to have a sense of force while using a manipulator.
 Here we describe the development of a more efficient system for minute operations.
 Our aim was to develop a system using not only the sense of sight through a microscope but also a sense of force from the manipulator.
 For this fundamental research, a system was created to assess the reaction force when a minute sample was touched.
 A cantilever was used to touch the sample, and the reaction force was obtained from the degree to which the sample bent.
 In addition, we used a haptic device and amplified the force feedback from a minute sample of a virtual object.

-2. System Structure

-2-1.
-System summary

-The system structure is shown in Fig. 1a, and a schematic view is shown in Fig. 1b.
-This system consists of a microscope with an automatic x-y stage, a piezo stage, a feedback stage controller to control the x-y stage, a piezo stage controller, a haptic device for transmitting force feedback (Fig. 2), a cantilever (Fig. 3), and a PC via which the user can control and operate these components.
-The sample was fixed on the x-y stage by an injector (Fig. 4) and a holding pipette (Fig. 5).
-When the cantilever, which was fixed to the piezo stage, touched the sample, the operator could maintain the cantilever's position by obtaining the value of the reaction force through the interface.
+2. System Structure The system structure is shown in Fig. 1.
+This system consists of a microscope with an automatic x-y stage, a piezo stage, a feedback stage controller to control the xy stage, a piezo stage controller, a haptic device for transmitting force feedback, a cantilever, and a PC via which the user can control and operate these components.
+The sample was fixed on the x-y stage by an injector and a holding pipette.
+When the cantilever, Yusei Ishii, Eiji Hayashi which was fixed to the piezo stage, touched the sample, the operator could maintain the cantilever's position by obtaining the value of the reaction force through the interface.
 The resolution of the piezo stage is 1 nm.

-© The 2015 International Conference on Artificial Life and Robotics (ICAROB 2015), Jan.
-10-12, Oita, Japan

-Yusei.Ishii Eiji Hayashi

-Fig. 1a.
+Fig. 2 provides a diagram of the haptic device.
+It consists primarily of a rotor, a laser, and a position-sensitive device (PSD).
+We installed a coil on the rotor with a polarity magnet, which generated electromagnetic induction by an electric current and a magnetic force.
+The angle of the rotor can be measured by the laser and the PSD.
+The rotor was able to follow any input waveform.

+Fig.1.
 Photograph of the system structure.